 Spoiler Alert: I’m now going to poke at some possible plot holes so there will be huge spoilers ahead.
 If you haven’t read this book yet, you can skip the next paragraph.

 So, to the plot holes.
 Someone killed Britta’s father and pinned the murder to Cohen Mackay, of all people!
 Why him when everyone knows that Cohen regards the man as his own father?
-But whatever, by some miracle his plan worked.
+But whatever, by some miracle, the murderer’s plan worked.
 Cohen is on the run and the captain of the guard himself is after him.
-And with luck on his side, Britta, the daughter of the man he killed was just caught poaching and would be dead in days.
+And with luck on this murderer’s side, Britta, the daughter of the man he killed was just caught poaching and would be dead in days.
 That’s one person less who wanted revenge, right?
-But no, this murderer just can’t help but make dumb decisions so he decided to save Britta and let her track Cohen.
+But no, he just can’t help but make dumb decisions, so he decided to save Britta and let her track Cohen.
 Granted, Britta is the best tracker there is and he needs her skill if he want to capture Cohen but didn’t it occur to him that the two grew up together and might form an alliance against the real murderer the moment they figure out the truth?
 Seriously, was this killer trying to get away with murder or was he trying to get himself caught?